nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 .. code-block::

-   prokfunfind -d queries -f hmmer-search -g ./genome-list.tsv --outputprefix ./out/hmmer-search/hmmer
+   prokfunfind -f queries/hmmer-search/config.yaml -g ./genome-list.tsv --outputprefix ./out/hmmer-search/hmmer

 The same summary output is printed to the screen as in the BLAST tutorial.
 This output provides a simple summary of the component presence and absence in the